A new Edinburgh Eye Pavilion is on the horizon.

 An estimated 45,260 of individuals live in local authority areas served by the Princess Alexandra Eye Pavilion (PAEP).

-With leaky roofs, broken lifts and waiting times at an unprecedented high, we’re campaigning with MSPs and other visual impairment organisations for a new eye hospital without further delay.
+With leaky roofs, broken lifts and waiting times at an unprecedented high, we’ve been campaigning with patients, MSPs and other visual impairment organisations for a new eye hospital without further delay.

-After years of broken promises, the Cabinet Secretary for Health has said the eye hospital is a priority, but plans for a new eye hospital are still on hold until after the UK Government’s budget at the end of October 2024.
+After years of broken promises, the Cabinet Secretary for Health has said the eye hospital is a priority and a commitment is now finally in place for a new facility.

-The news that urgent repair work at the Princess Alexandra Eye Pavilion will now be carried out at the end of October is worrying, as this will severely disrupt patient services for at least six months.
+The current urgent repair work at the Princess Alexandra Eye Pavilion is worrying though, as this will severely disrupt patient services for at least six months.
 Outpatient waiting times have quadrupled since 2014.
 Now, less than a third of patients are seen within 12 weeks, compared to 90% 10 years ago.

 Patients will be reallocated to facilities at St John's, the Lauriston Building, the Edinburgh Royal or at East Lothian Community Hospital.